apache/ambari/ambari-views/docs/index.md

 #####Grant view privileges

 To grant privileges to access the restricted resource we can create a privilege sub-resource for the view instance.
-The following API will grant RESTICTED permission to the user 'bob' for the view instance 'INSTANCE_1' of the 'RESTRICTED' view.
+The following API will grant RESTRICTED permission to the user 'bob' for the view instance 'INSTANCE_1' of the 'RESTRICTED' view.

     POST http://<server>/api/v1/views/RESTRICTED/versions/1.0.0/instances/INSTANCE_1